- 1 Top 3 Best Printer for Chromebook Compared

 - Color printing

 This may sound redundant, but not all printers in 2017 automatically come with color printing as a default.
-Be sure that you’re buying a printer that does the job you need it to, especially if you plan on printing lots of photos or presentations that need all the color they can get
+Be sure that you’re buying a printer that does the job you need it to, especially if you plan on printing lots of photos or presentations that need all the color they can get.
+The best printer ink will help get the most out of it.

 - Print speed